mehulcode12/Pong-Air-Hockey-2-Player-Game-using-turtle-graphics-python/README.txt

   For player 2:
-      keys 'o' & 'l' are used to stimulate right-paddle up and down simultaneously If the ball goes beyond side boundaries then player score's a goal and a point If the ball collides the upper and botton boundaries then it bounce back
+      keys 'o' & 'l' are used to stimulate right-paddle up and down simultaneously If the ball goes beyond side boundaries then player score's a goal and a point If the ball collides the upper and bottom boundaries then it bounce back